 PROTECTING COVERAGE FOR MEDICARE RECIPIENTS

-Without legislative action, draconian cuts set to take effect July 1 will slash critical prescription medication coverage for more than 100,000 low-income elderly people in Connecticut.
-CLS has been working with allies to rally lawmakers to find a common-sense solution that protects vulnerable people against losing life-saving medication.
-Read more about the struggle for a solution here.
+Without legislative action, draconian cuts set to take effect on July 1, 2018, would have slashed prescription medication coverage for more than 100,000 low-income elderly people in Connecticut.
+CLS worked with allies to find a common-sense solution that protects vulnerable people against losing life-saving medication.
+And it worked: The budget that ultimately passed in May, 2018, restored full funding!